roobertsaves/ERC20AS/README.md

 ...
 ...
 ...
-function _beforeTokenTransfer(address from, address to, uint256 amount) internal whenNotPaused onlyOncePerBlock(from) override {
+function _beforeTokenTransfer(address from, address to, uint256 amount) internal whenNotPaused onlyOncePerBlock(from,to) override {
     super._beforeTokenTransfer(from, to, amount);
 }
 ```